thezakman/CTF-Scripts/README.md

 Scripts that I made up during some CTF games or challanges I found around the web.

-PS: most of it is crappy coded.
+PS: most of it is "crappy coded".

 :shipit: :metal: